At seven months pregnant, I took a business trip for my full-time job. This was a first for me in terms of work trips!

-I’ve been taking the Enfamom Prenatal Multivitamin and I pack them in a teeny tiny Tupperware with a rubber band in my luggage.
+I’ve been taking a prenatal multivitamin and I pack them in a teeny tiny Tupperware with a rubber band in my luggage.

 Compression socks for flying

-I use these compression socks for travel from NxtStop and I recommend them!
+I always travel with compression socks now.
+I really recommend them!

 Super comfy maternity clothes for traveling

 I like the Blanqi maternity leggings and couldn’t believe how stretchy they were.

 These should be in TSA-approved size containers.
 I left my belly oil at home because it’s messy and I didn’t want to risk any spills in my luggage.
 You can try this 1.7-oz pregnancy belly oil for travel, though, because it’s under 3 ounces.